Financial qualifications are just a mess for consumers

-All retail investment advisers – more industry jargon – must hold a valid SPS issued by a Financial Services Authority accredited body to give advice from January 1, 2013.
+All retail investment advisers – more industry jargon – must hold a valid SPS issued by a Financial Conduct Authority accredited body to give advice from January 1, 2013.

-This is the official list of accredited bodies on the FSA web site:
+This is the official list of accredited bodies on the FCA web site: